zoe437334588-creator/final-assignment/README.md

 ## 3. Purpose

-The purpose of this Standard Operating Procedure (SOP) is to formalize and standardize the cooking process of traditional Braised Pork Belly.
-By implementing precise measurements and temperature controls, this document ensures the reproducibility of a high-quality product characterized by a glossy red glaze and tender texture, while ensuring food safety compliance.
+The purpose of this document is to provide a standardized technical procedure for the creation of traditional Braised Pork Belly.
+It aims to:
+* **Standardize Quality:**
+ Ensure consistent "melt-in-mouth" texture and glossy amber-red appearance.
+* **Define Inputs:**
+ Establish a clear list of required materials (Inputs) for consistent quality.
+* **Safety Compliance:**
+ Ensure the final product meets food safety temperatures (Internal temp ≥ 165°F).

 ---

 ## 4. Scope and Objectives

 ### 4.1 Scope
-This SOP applies to the entire lifecycle of dish preparation, including:
+This procedure applies to the MITT Final Assignment project.
+The scope includes:
-* Selection and inspection of raw pork belly and spices.
+**Inputs:** Specific measurements for 500g of premium pork belly and auxiliary spices.

-* Pre-treatment processes (cutting and blanching).
-* Core culinary techniques (caramelization and braising).
-* Final quality control and plating.
+**Pre-treatment:** Requirements for cutting precision and the cold-water blanching process.

+**Production:** The core "SOP" from caramelization (sugar-coloring) to the 60-minute slow-braising phase.

+**Post-Production:** Plating aesthetics and recommended flavor pairings.

 ### 4.2 Objectives
 * Achieve a consistent "Glossy Amber-Red" visual result.